 Alexandra is a PhD student at the Department of Social and Cultural Anthropology at the University of Vienna, and a project collaborator in the EU project Nunataryuk: Permafrost thaw and the changing Arctic coast – Science for socioeconomic adaptation.
 She is board member of the Svalbard Social Science Initiative.

-Research Focus: Through long-term ethnographic fieldwork in Longyearbyen, Svalbard, she investigates how the town is impacted by environmental and socio-economic changes, and how people live with, experience, perceive, and respond to these changes.
+Research Focus: Through long-term ethnographic fieldwork in Longyearbyen, Svalbard, Alexandra investigates how the town is impacted by environmental and socio-economic changes, and how people live with, experience, perceive, and respond to these changes.
 She also studies the practices and associated values of outdoor life and nature use on Svalbard.

 Ria-Maria is a PhD candidate at the Department of Social and Cultural Anthropology, University of Vienna.
 She has previously worked for the project Live, Work or Leave?
 Youth – wellbeing and the viability of (post) extractive Arctic industrial cities in Finland and Russia (2018-2020, University of Lapland) and currently contributes to the ERA-Net/Horizon 2020 project Enhancing liveability of small shrinking cities through co-creation (Aalto University) as a guest researcher.
 She is a member of the Arctic Centre’s Anthropology Team in Rovaniemi, the Austrian Polar Research Institute and the Austrian Subarctic and Arctic Working Group.

 Research Focus: Ria-Maria’s research interests revolve around Arctic youth wellbeing, industrial northern towns, Arctic infrastructure and sustainable communities in Northern Finland.
 Since 2018, she has conducted ethnographic research in the towns of Rovaniemi, Kolari, Kemijärvi, Pyhäjoki, and Puolanka.